LovettRoarbotics/ScoutingApp/README.md

 * Run a local program on a laptop to gather data
 * Export the data as a JSON and send it to a computer acting as a server
 * Parse that data and import it into Tableau or some other similar software.

+## How To Use:
+####Note that this is stil WIP and these instructions may not apply
+* Create a file called template.json with the values that you want to be able to choose
+* make sure this template.json is in the same folder as the jar or app that is being executed.
+* host the <a href="link">server</a> with the same port (found in the Options class)
+* link the server to the graphing utility or whatever other program you want to use

 ## TODO:
 * ~~Be able to export to JSON~~